Rc1998/linux-dotfiles/README.md

 ### [Powerlevel10k](https://github.com/romkatv/powerlevel10k) installation

-- In order th use Powerlevel10k with config provided the following is needed in .zshrc.
+- In order to use Powerlevel10k with the provided config file, add the following to .zshrc.

 ```shell
 antigen theme romkatv/powerlevel10k